Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Systems are in place to ensure that all care workers (including contractors and volunteers) are aware of and discharge their responsibilities in the process of preventing and controlling infection.

-:IPC policies and protocols.
-Kept on the Y Drive and also on the Intranet for easy access for staff.
+• IPC policies and protocols - Kept on the shared drive and staff intranet for easy access for staff.

 Criterion 7